cyrilletuzi/angular-async-local-storage/docs/BROWSERS_SUPPORT.md

 This module is not impacted by IE/Edge missing `indexedDB` features.

-It also works in tools based on browser engines (like Electron) but not in non-browser tools (like NativeScript, see [#11](https://github.com/cyrilletuzi/angular-async-local-storage/issues/11)).
+It also works in tools based on browser engines (like Electron, WebViews, Ionic...), but not in non-browser tools (like NativeScript, see [#11](https://github.com/cyrilletuzi/angular-async-local-storage/issues/11)).

 ## Browsers restrictions